nnexsus/georadio/README.md

     + NEW: MoeMoeJP (Moe) 37
     + NEW: Liquid.Electrum (LDnB) 85

->> Improved Notepad and Taskbar!
++ Improved Notepad and Taskbar!
 Notepad is no longer just a draggable window, and the Taskbar no longer looks awful and has some useful links and features!

->> Window priority: the window you click on will always appear on top when active, now, instead of having to move windows to view others.
++ Window priority: the window you click on will always appear on top when active, now, instead of having to move windows to view others.

->> Window smoothing: windows no longer snap to a grid when dragging or resizing, its completely free now.
++ Window smoothing: windows no longer snap to a grid when dragging or resizing, its completely free now.

->> Mail in your Inbox app now saves to localStorage.
++ Mail in your Inbox app now saves to localStorage.
 The amount of mail you can recieve and the discoverability for mailing lists has vastly increased.

->> Nav back/forwards buttons finally kinda work!
++ Nav back/forwards buttons finally kinda work!
 They will actually navigate a site back now.

->> Fixes to navigation with buttons and links occasionally just not working on the first few clicks.
++ Fixes to navigation with buttons and links occasionally just not working on the first few clicks.

->> Brand new icon and theming for the Home page!
++ Brand new icon and theming for the Home page!

->> Various fixes to the radio UI, including the major issue of songnames being cutoff if they were too long (scrolling text), and proper loading text has been added.
++ Various fixes to the radio UI, including the major issue of songnames being cutoff if they were too long (scrolling text), and proper loading text has been added.

->> A fucking insane amount of micro-polish that really ties the theme together fully.
++ A fucking insane amount of micro-polish that really ties the theme together fully.
 The actual desktop and browser and such are likely in the final design stage.

->> Several old sites have been updated to improve designs, theming, or to have new content!
++ Several old sites have been updated to improve designs, theming, or to have new content!

->> Fixed the issue with the visit site tracker not setting the cookie on my site (nnexsus.net), making the visited panels panel impossible.
++ Fixed the issue with the visit site tracker not setting the cookie on my site (nnexsus.net), making the visited panels panel impossible.

+Removed:
 - Removed several unusable Desktop apps, except for Recycle Bin cause it looks nice.

 - Removed a single hidden site (no one was finding it anyways, it was wayyy too difficult).